 Hi!
 I’m Steph and I live in Queens, NY.
 I’m a part time as a Data Analyst at ANSIRH and a research consultant to reproductive health, rights, and justice groups.
-I’m a social scientist who studies abortion on TV, a non-profit management nerd, and a pitbull rescue enthusiast.
+I’m a social scientist who studies how abortion is portrayed onscreen, a non-profit management nerd, and a pitbull rescue enthusiast.
 I also serve on the Board of Directors of All-Options, an organization that provides support to people across the spectrum of reproductive experiences (abortion, pregnancy, parenting, miscarriage, and adoption).
 If you want to learn more about my professional career path, you can see my full resume here.

 I have a Masters in Public Health, focusing specifically in reproductive health.
 I read academic journal articles for fun, and I’m committed to breaking down the silos that separate academia and advocacy so that we all have the tools and evidence we need to make change in the world.

 I co-founded the Sea Change Program, a non-profit organization where I worked from 2013 to February 2017.
 I also started the website IAmDrTiller.com (in June 2009) to celebrate the legacy of Dr. Tiller and honor the experiences of abortion providers.
 The website has been dormant for a while, but I’m glad it’s still up as a testament to the incredible work that abortion providers do every day.
 Along with two film maker friends, I started the Safe Abortion Project, filming an abortion clinic in Philadelphia to showcase what safe, compassionate abortion care looks like.
 I also used to run Ihadanabortion.org, a tumblr that tracks themes in abortion stories published in mainstream media.